rabbitmq/rabbitmq-website/site/mochiweb.md

                     {rabbit_mgmt_cli, mgmt}]}]

-The listeners are given as pairs of a name and options; the options are given to mochiweb, and only `port` is mandatory.
-Another useful option is `ip` to specify an interface for mochiweb to bind to (giving an IP address as a string or tuple).
+The listeners are given as pairs of a name and options; the options are given to mochiweb, and only `port` is mandatory (see below for other options).

 The listener called `'*'` is the catch-all default; a configuration must always have a listener named `'*'`.